-EDpCloud is a host – based replication solution that combines data distribution, remote online backup and file synchronization.
-We streamline the process of moving data were you need it, when you need it.
-Our solution works on Linux, Mac, Windows, Solaris and many other UNIX systems meaning, if your enterprise has multiple operating systems, including those listed, youcan share data seamlessly.
+EDpCloud is a host-based replication solution that combines data distribution, remote online backup, and file synchronization.
+We streamline the process of moving data where you need it when you need it.
+Our solution works on Linux, Mac, Windows, Solaris, and many other UNIX systems meaning, if your enterprise has multiple operating systems, including those listed, you can share data seamlessly.

 Relevant experience and expertise

 A common theme at EnduraData is working to solve complex IT problems, creatively and effectively.

 One example dates back to a team member’s experience working with the National Weather Service.
 This problem was how to accurately estimate water levels of the annual snowpack to predict how its melting would affect various geographies from the point of origin to points downriver.